The INNrichment Fund

 Many times these experiences may be unattainable due to families’ financial limitations.
 The INNrichment Fund will assist in providing and supplementing the cost of these enrichment opportunities for Inn residents so their illnesses do not impede them from sharing and experiencing the same things as their peers.

-The INNrichment Fund enables residents of The Children’s Inn with lift-disrupting illnesses to participate in an experience or activity of their choosing, by providing financial assistance for tuition and/or material costs.
+The INNrichment Fund enables residents of The Children’s Inn with life-disrupting illnesses to participate in an experience or activity of their choosing, by providing financial assistance for tuition and/or material costs.
 Such experiences include but are not limited to: music, art, exercise and therapeutic classes.
 These experiences should be a supplementary and enriching experience for current and past residents.
 In addition, the fund may be used to provide financial support to young adult students who are already enrolled in college to help with their educational expenses such as books and fees.

 Who is eligible to apply?